 Healthy, well-balanced stream and river communities may be maintained with some level of human activity, but excessive human disturbance may result in waterbody degradation.
 Human stressors may include increased inputs of nutrients, sediments, and/or other contaminants from watershed runoff, adverse hydrologic alterations, undesirable removal of habitat or riparian buffer vegetation, and introduction of nuisance (generally exotic) plants and animals.
 DEP evaluates if human activities have resulted in the condition where a particular waterbody has exceeded water quality criteria (Chapter 62-302, Florida Administrative Code), including whether adverse impacts to biological communities have occurred.
 DEP water quality standards are designed to protect designated uses of the waters of the state (e.g., recreation, aquatic life use support), and exceedances of these standards is associated with interference with the designated use.
 Additionally, DEP evaluates the health of floral (plants and algae) and faunal (animal) communities and conducts habitat assessments to diagnose potential physical impacts.

 The Arvah B. Hopkins Generating Station is an electric generating facility owned and operated by the City of Tallahassee.
 The plant is located approximately four miles west of Tallahassee, on Geddie Road in Leon County, Florida.
-Since 1995, this stream has been sampled to provide biological assessment information for review of NPDES permit renewal applications associated the Arvah B. Hopkins Generation Station.
+Since 1995, Beaver Creek has been sampled to provide biological assessment information for review of NPDES permit renewal applications associated the Arvah B. Hopkins Generation Station.
 This facility (NPDES # FL0025518) has a permitted 2.7 million gallons per day (MGD) discharge of industrial wastewater from natural-gas, steam electric power generation to Beaver Creek, Class III Fresh Waters.
 The discharge from the facility forms the headwaters of Beaver Creek, which then flows through the Talquin Wildlife Management Area and is a tributary of the Ochlockonee River, an Outstanding Florida Water (OFW).
 The distance traversed by Beaver Creek is approximately two miles from its headwaters located adjacent to the facility until its confluence with the Ochlockonee River.
 The point where the creek joins the Ocklockonee River is located just upstream (approximately one mile northeast) of Lake Talquin.

 Methods